initialcapacity/jump-start/README.md

 - Provenance metrics ![provenance-metrics](https://github.com/continuumcollective/provenance-metrics/actions/workflows/build.yml/badge.svg)
 - The milk problem ![the-milk-problem](https://github.com/continuumcollective/the-milk-problem/actions/workflows/build.yml/badge.svg)

-Don't worry about missing or broken links just yet - we'll be creating the repos and enabling the links over the weekend.
+## Project monitor and pre-requisites

+A simple dashboard for your Cloud Native Weekend exercises - and an exercise intended to prepare your machine for the weekend.

 ## The Exercise

 This exercise is intended to prepare your machine for the weekend.

 ### Before we jump in...

+Don't worry about missing or broken links just yet - we'll be creating the repos and enabling the links over the weekend.

 Let's take a quick look at the tech stack we'll be using over the weekend.